 Another risk that lenders need to protect against lapses in the borrower's insurance on the collateral backing the loan.
 Blanket Vendor Single Interest or VSI, protection covers a lender’s entire consumer portfolio from these losses.
 Some versions of VSI include optional tracking services which are designed to reduce insurance lapses by sending borrower notices on selected collateral types, in addition to standard blanket coverage.
 Collateral that is repossessed or unrecoverable can also be insured through Blanket VSI programs.

 The automotive market in the US is exciting.
 There’s always a new tech integration or design coming out of the annual auto show season.
 As long as the economy remains relatively stable, customers are likely to continue reaching for those impressive, best-in-class editions, which could continue to fuel growth in longer-term loans and result in more risks for drivers and lenders alike.
-Purchasing supplemental insurance like GAP for consumers or VSI for lenders and implementing risk management solutions could help mitigate financial losses for both parties.
+Purchasing supplemental insurance like GAP, VRP and Auto Warranties for consumers or VSI for lenders and implementing risk management solutions could help mitigate financial losses for both parties.

 Check out our blog post: As car values struggle, VSI and Gap in demand for more information about how car values are affecting lender risk management as well.